mdblabs/githubpages-ram/README.md

  http://localhost:4000
  ```

-You can now edit your page as usual.
-Once any file is modified, inside thw www folder, the local copy will be updated.
-Then, you can update the remote repository, by using git as usual.
+You can now edit your page, in www/ folder.
+Once any file is modified, inside the www folder, the local copy will be automatically updated.
+Remote repository can be update, by using git, from www/ folder directly.